xibo-sun/HaskellPj/ReadMe.md

 ## Haskell Project
-&nbsp&nbsp This is a project of Haskell course in Fudan University.
+This is a project of Haskell course in Fudan University.
-&nbsp&nbsp Author : Sun Xibo
+Author : Sun Xibo